 Ecuador is recognized worldwide for its outstanding national fine aroma cacao.
 Historically, it is one of the most economically and culturally important products in the country.

-In 2011 Olam Ecuador began marketing cacao from small farmers in 8 provinces of the country; as from 2014 they started their sustainability programs in alliance with different clients.
+In 2011 Olam Ecuador began marketing cacao from small farmers in 8 provinces of the country; as of 2014 they started their sustainability programs in alliance with different clients.

 Cacao production and the family economy are strengthened through capacity building for the sustainable management of the crop, applying organic practices, agroforestry and rehabilitation with selected cocoa genetic material.